 What Is Fraternity Hazing?

-Fraternity hazing takes various forms, but the most common and well-known form is alcohol abuse.
+Hazing takes various forms, but the most well-known form is alcohol abuse.
 Numerous fraternities include traditions that force pledges to drink enormous amounts of alcohol at once—putting pledges at risk for serious harm.
-Our hazing lawyers' most recent hazing case—the death of Andrew Coffey—was caused primarily by excessive alcohol consumption.
+One of our hazing lawyers' most recent hazing case—the death of Andrew Coffey—was caused primarily by excessive alcohol consumption.